PIE vs PIH vs Melasma: The Complete Hyperpigmentation Guide for Brown & Black Skin

 How can I tell if I have PIH or melasma?

-PIH appears exactly where your skin was previously injured—at the site of a pimple, cut, burn, or scratch.
-It's directly linked to a specific incident.
+PIH appears exactly where your skin was previously injured — at the site of a pimple, cut, burn, or scratch.
+It is directly linked to a specific incident.

 Melasma appears symmetrically on cheeks, forehead, upper lip, and chin without any prior injury.
 It often appears during pregnancy or when taking hormonal birth control.

-If your dark patches appeared on both cheeks simultaneously with no prior breakout or injury, it's likely melasma.
+If your dark patches appeared on both cheeks simultaneously with no prior breakout or injury, it is likely melasma.

 Why does dark skin get hyperpigmentation more easily?

-Melanin-rich skin has more active melanocytes—the cells that produce pigment.
+Melanin-rich skin has more active pigment-producing cells.
 These cells respond strongly to any inflammation, injury, or irritation.

 This is actually a protective mechanism that helped ancestors survive intense UV exposure.
 But it means any skin trauma triggers visible dark marks.